Anthony Rizzo Player Props: Yankees vs. Angels

 Anthony Rizzo At The Plate

-- Among qualifying hitters in baseball, his batting average ranks 84th, his on-base percentage ranks 45th, and he is 109th in the league in slugging.
+- Rizzo leads New York with an OBP of .340 this season while batting .250 with 34 walks and 41 runs scored.

-- In 67.8% of his 87 games this season, Rizzo has picked up at least one hit.
-He's also had 18 multi-hit games.
+- Rizzo has reached base via a hit in 59 games this year (of 88 played), and had multiple hits in 18 of those games.

-- Looking at the 87 games he has played this year, he's went deep in nine of them (10.3%), and in 3% of his trips to the dish.
+- Looking at the 88 games he has played this season, he's hit a home run in nine of them (10.2%), and in 2.9% of his trips to the dish.

-- In 27 games this season (31.0%), Rizzo has picked up an RBI, and in nine of those games (10.3%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- Rizzo has driven home a run in 27 games this season (30.7%), including more than one RBI in 10.2% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.